 The Clurie Bennis Children’s Outreach Series provides free, high-quality music education experiences to Cleveland schools and communities.
 In this series educational pieces take the form of cultural experiences relayed through music, theater and dance, allowing CityMusic teaching artists to engage children with music not represented in traditional curriculum.
-Each year four separate pieces are designed to maximize student participation and open up new avenues of cultural appreciation through music.
-The 2018-2019 series features the following programs:
+Each year two to four separate pieces are designed to maximize student participation and open up new avenues of cultural appreciation through music.

 The Rabbit On The Moon: A Harvest Festival (September/October 2018)